Founder | Emeritus (1927-2020)

-For more than 50 years, Irwin Molasky has played a significant role in the phenomenal growth of the Las Vegas valley.
-As Chairman of The Molasky Group of Companies, he has been an innovator in the creation of much of the Las Vegas skyline.
+For more than 50 years, Irwin Molasky played a significant role in the phenomenal growth of the Las Vegas valley.
+As Chairman of The Molasky Group of Companies, he was an innovator in the creation of much of the Las Vegas skyline.

 In a city where being bigger, better and first are paramount, Molasky is known as a trendsetter.
 He and business partner Merv Adelson were responsible for the city’s first private hospital, the 688-bed Sunrise Hospital Surgical Center & Medical Center, which now has 28 operating rooms and a nationally renowned neo-natal unit; Paradise Palms, the area’s first master-planned community, which captured national honors; seven golf courses and their communities; thousands of apartment communities; the first high-rise office building in downtown Las Vegas, Bank of America Plaza; and designed and developed the state’s first and largest enclosed shopping mall, the 1,350,000-square-foot Boulevard Mall.
 In addition, Molasky brought many new nationally known “big-box” retailers to Nevada such as Best Buy, Borders Books and Barnes & Noble.